Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 #### Tag Configuration

 Amplitude provides a list of tag types.
 You might also create a Custom HTML tag to do customization, like cross domain tracking or others.
 For successful tracking in Amplitude, ensure that the Amplitude tag loads before the Custom HTML tag, which is being used to call Amplitude.
 The sequence in which the tags load can significantly influence the outcome.
 [Time sequence](https://support.google.com/tagmanager/answer/6238868) might be helpful in this case.
-Please check [this section](./#access-amplitude-instance) for accessing amplitude instance in the Custom HTML tag.
-Note: We are not recomended to install amplitude through Cusom HTML tag.
+Please check [this section](./#access-amplitude-instance) for accessing the amplitude instance in the Custom HTML tag.

+Note: We do *not* recommend installing amplitude through a Custom HTML tag.

 #### API Key

 Copy your amplitude API Key in the API Key field.
-For EU recidency, please make your API Key is under analytics.eu.amplitude.com.
+For EU residency, please make sure your API Key is under analytics.eu.amplitude.com.

 #### Instance Name